avnet-iotconnect/iotc-python-lite-sdk-demos/stm32mp135f-dk/demo-expansions/ai-vision/README.md

 ## Step 3: Physically Set Up Demo Equipment
 * Using adhesive, zip-ties, or some other type of binding utility, secure your USB camera in a position to be looking at your designated detection area.

+>[!TIP]
+>To maintain a consistent and controlled background, it is recommended to position the camera above a tabletop secured to a boom arm (such as [this](https://www.amazon.com/dp/B0BV2SBWVD?ref=cm_sw_r_apan_dp_XVFHFPZQA55SFZY5S988&ref_=cm_sw_r_apan_dp_XVFHFPZQA55SFZY5S988&social_share=cm_sw_r_apan_dp_XVFHFPZQA55SFZY5S988&peakEvent=1&starsLeft=1&skipTwisterOG=1&th=1)), looking down at objects on the table.

 >[!IMPORTANT]
 >The AI Vision Demo requires a USB UVC-Compliant Camera (such as [this](https://www.amazon.com/ALPCAM-Distortion-Compliant-Embedded-Industrial/dp/B0B1WTV1KB/ref=sr_1_40?crid=1Y64R6N37I2DW&dib=eyJ2IjoiMSJ9.09vlNQuRgZXBCOJltq5NAHjwkF3xrkD_IO8iIPnTgmM656JhZdERupdaYL29K-WbqLGgdkCchkhjMGFCFpy7D4Ng5LfWuSsYX1jMf8HFDXXsuqE96PFQrpwZszNnYEAkgDOKVRYky4lgiGU4S8NZZEcnmANwxdgvAOnkQCDQWIYxf2Tau45lZyN0ZjY5Otk6.TwrVuCH8OFqthDivTQqbOEPSUYAmvtH5LiE27DyAm7A&dib_tag=se&keywords=usb%2Bcamera%2Buvc&qid=1732315805&sprefix=usb%2Bcamera%2Buvc%2Caps%2C148&sr=8-40&th=1)).
 Using a non-UVC camera (most modern webcams, for example) will cause the vision program to crash due to image format incompatibilities.

 >[!NOTE]
 > The detection program works best with good lighting and non-glossy objects against a non-glossy background with good color-contrast versus the colors of the objects being detected.
 Ideally the objects are between 6 and 24 inches away from the camera lens (depends on size of object).
-To maintain a consistent and controlled background, it is recommended to position the camera above a tabletop secured to a boom arm (such as [this](https://www.amazon.com/dp/B0BV2SBWVD?ref=cm_sw_r_apan_dp_XVFHFPZQA55SFZY5S988&ref_=cm_sw_r_apan_dp_XVFHFPZQA55SFZY5S988&social_share=cm_sw_r_apan_dp_XVFHFPZQA55SFZY5S988&peakEvent=1&starsLeft=1&skipTwisterOG=1&th=1)), looking down at objects on the table.

 * Plug your USB camera into a USB port on the STM32MP135F-DK